Renalka/Dreamscapes/README.md

 # Dreamscapes

-This is a Flask-based web application that provides dream interpretation and visualization services.
+This is a Flask-based web application that provides interpretation and visualization of a user's dream.
 The application leverages OpenAI's powerful GPT-4 model to interpret dreams and generate dream descriptions, enhancing the overall experience for users interested in exploring the meaning of their dreams.
 The users can also maintain a dream journal by using this app.

 ### Features: